 Serve immediately.
 Don’t wait or the cheese will become unpleasantly rubbery.

-NOTES: Besides prosciutto crudo or anchovy fillets, ‘regular’ sliced cooked ham goes very nicely with scamorza.
+Besides prosciutto crudo or anchovy fillets, ‘regular’ sliced cooked ham goes very nicely as a topping.
 And you can get creative if you like with the toppings: julienned zucchini or peppers, for example, are nice vegetarian options.

 Scamorza can be grilled in exactly the same way if you prefer, which adds a nice extra layer of smokiness.
 You can even make them into spiedini: cut them into chunks rather than slices, then wrap them in pancetta and thread them onto skewers.
 Grill until the pancetta has browned on both sides and enjoy!